Mela User Guide

 Make Up

-The amount of gain applied to the compressed signal.
+Sets the gain applied to the compressed signal.

 Attack